 How to Start a Tack Shop Business

-The customers that visit your store will value your expert opinion regarding the tack and equipment that you sell, so it is important that you are familiar with the various disciplines of equestrian competition and the specific items utilized in these pursuits.
-It is best to work for an established store (even if it is only briefly) before venturing out on your own, as there is no substitute for hands-on experience.
+The customers that visit your store will value your expert opinion regarding the tack and equipment that you sell.
+Since you will be seen as the expert, it is important that you are familiar with the various disciplines of equestrian competition and the specific items utilized in these pursuits.
+It is best to work for an established store—even if only briefly—before venturing out on your own.
+There is no substitute for hands-on experience.

 Business Considerations for a Tack Shop

 You should also contact your state or local government to look into any requirements, such as permits or licenses, which could be necessary for your business to operate in its intended location.
-Securing an insurance policy should also be on the planning checklist.
+Also, look into setting up your store to charge and remit state sales taxes.

-Most tack shops have a brick and mortar retail store location, as horse owners like to purchase their tack and supplies in person if a shop with competitive prices is nearby.
+Most tack shops have a brick and mortar retail store location.
+Horse owners like to purchase their tack and supplies in person if a shop is nearby.
 Many riders prefer to sit in various saddles to find the one that is the most comfortable for their use before making an investment in this expensive piece of tack.

-A retail location carries with it the added expense of a lease unless you have your own property which would be suitable for construction of a new building or renovation of an existing structure.
+A retail location carries with it the added expense of a lease.
+Or, perhaps you have your own property which would be suitable for construction of a new building or renovation of an existing structure.

-Mobile tack shops have been growing in popularity in recent years.
+Mobile tack shops have been growing in popularity.
 A mobile tack shop is operated out of a large trailer which can be towed to horse shows and other equine events.
 Some tack shop operators use these mobile units to travel the show or race circuits to supply competitors who are on the road.

 Most shops carry a variety of tack items which can include saddles, bridles, blankets, saddle pads, halters, lead shanks, martingales, breastplates, and girths.
 Some shops also offer engraving services to customize brass nameplates used on halters, saddles, and belts.

-Tack shops also routinely carry equine supplies and equipment such as brushes, leg wraps, buckets, tools, riding apparel (such as boots or helmets), tack trunks, feed, liniments, supplements, and treats.
+Tack shops also routinely carry equine supplies and equipment such as brushes, leg wraps, buckets, tools, riding apparel like boots or helmets.
+Other inventory may include tack trunks, feed, liniments, supplements, and treats.
 They may also stock gift items such as key chains, model horses, stuffed animals, and other equine gifts.
 Some shops also choose to sell quality used tack or apparel on a consignment basis.

 Tack shops may also advertise by sending out mailings, visiting equestrian centers, placing custom magnets on company vehicles, and creating hats or clothing featuring the business logo.